tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 Repairshopr / Syncro Documentation
 =========================================

-Setting up Helpdesk Buttons with Repairshopr or Syncro is easy and can be done in as few as 15 minutes.
+Setting up Helpdesk Buttons with RepairShopr or Syncro is easy and can be done in as few as 15 minutes.

 Integration
 --------------------------

-Repairshopr / Syncro integration requires two main parts:
+RepairShopr / Syncro integration requires two main parts:

 `1) set up an unregistered user as a catchall account as a Contact in your PSA <https://docs.tier2tickets.com/content/integration/repairshopr/#unregistered-user>`_